Apollo-Blaze/Apollo-Blaze/README.md

 <h1 align="center">Hi 👋, I'm Srichand Suresh</h1>
-<h3 align="left">I'm a passionate student with a keen interest in ethical hacking and cybersecurity.
+<h3 align="left">I'm a passionate student with a keen interest in data science.
 I have a solid foundation in web development, with expertise in Express.js, Node.js, and React.
 I'm constantly seeking new challenges and opportunities to expand my skills in the tech industry.
-When I'm not coding, you can find me exploring the latest trends in ethical hacking and cybersecurity.</h3>
+I am currently exploring the fields of data science.....</h3>